 Welcome to the Great Food Revolution of 2012.
 You can read more about where our food journey started and resources we have used along the way to make our decisions.
-I have also started a Pinterest board called “Where does my food come from?” with links and resources that have helped on our journey.
+I have also started a Pinterest board called Clean Eating Resources with links and resources that have helped on our journey.

 We’ve talked all about our switch to organic, grass-fed milk and cage-free eggs from pastured chickens, but the bulk of the changes we made came with our decision to eliminate all hydrogenated oils.
 Once we really started reading the labels on our food and learning about the different types of oils and all the hidden sugars, we had to start a complete overhaul of our pantry.